Euphredes/Euphredes/README.txt

 my Ship is significant with minimal ties of support, it is Sovereign.

-A Fleets evasive coersion will strike down the hands stockpiling resources with what they fear most: embarrassment.
+A Fleet's evasive coersions will strike down the hands stockpiling resources with what they fear most: embarrassment.
 As a Fleet operating with maximal self-reliance, we will force collusion to pool resources into one grand bank.
-Better than the federal reserve.
+Better than the Federal Reserve.
 You see, reader, space is more valuable than money.
 A product that fails to sell takes up space for products that do sell.
-Porrr inventory mangement loses more sales than anyone would ever want to calculate.
-That! spurs a national warehouse sewty to distribution, not hold, resources.
+Poor inventory mangement loses more sales than anyone would ever want to calculate.
+That! spurs a national warehouse that is set to distribute, not hold, all resources.
 This would surely bring forth
 innovation unseen before by the people of this land.
+Force the build.
+Force the distribution.
+Take it slow.
+That's how an evasive heist gets it down.

            Oracle